 We believe Indigenous youth are healers and changemakers, and with the right support and resources, can be the ones to inspire and uplift other Indigenous youth and their communities!
 We Matter’s National Ambassadors of Hope is a mentorship program supporting Indigenous youth to connect, uplift, inspire, and make change.

 Ambassadors of Hope are Indigenous youth ages 16-26 who share messages of hope, culture and strength within their own community and surrounding region.
-Using We Matter Toolkits, and with support from the We Matter team, they deliver presentations on hardship, hope, and healing across schools and communities.
+With support from the We Matter team, they deliver presentations on hardship, hope, and healing across schools and communities.
 They live by example in order to inspire and connect with other Indigenous youth, break mental health and suicide stigma, and promote healthy communities.

 Are you an Indigenous youth who is dedicated to promoting hope and life within your community and region!?